Monday, 9 March 2026

 By the end, we were utterly boggled by the sheer array of items associated with films and TV series we loved!
 The most gorgeous ones of the lot were, however, from some less familiar productions.

-[l-r] A pair of embroidered jackets worn by Basil Hension in War and Peace (BBC, 1972); evening gown worn by Natascha Richardson in The White Countess; Fancy-dress costume worn by Uma Thurston in The Golden Bowl.
+[l-r] A pair of embroidered jackets worn by Basil Henson in War and Peace (BBC, 1972); evening gown worn by Natasha Richardson in The White Countess; fancy-dress costume worn by Uma Thurman in The Golden Bowl.

 Simply wonderful.
 So pleased we caught this on its last weekend before the exhibition closed.